open-resources/physics_bank/content/public/007.Momentum and Impulse/Conservation of Momentum/object_collision/object_collision.md

     weight: 1
 myst:
   substitutions:
+    params:
+      vars:
-    params_vars_title: Object Collision
+        title: Object Collision
+      part1:
+        ans1:
-    params_part1_ans1_value: The sum of the impulses on the system is non-zero.
+          value: The sum of the impulses on the system is non-zero.
-    params_part1_ans1_feedback: Consider what it means to have an isolated system!
+          feedback: Consider what it means to have an isolated system!
+        ans2:
-    params_part1_ans2_value: The impulse on one object is the same as the impulse on the other object.
+          value: The impulse on one object is the same as the impulse on the other object.
-    params_part1_ans2_feedback: Recall that impulse is a vector quantity!
+          feedback: Recall that impulse is a vector quantity!
+        ans3:
-    params_part1_ans3_value: The change in speed of one object is equal but opposite to the change in speed of the other object.
+          value: The change in speed of one object is equal but opposite to the change in speed of the other object.
-    params_part1_ans3_feedback: This is only true in the case where they have the same mass.
+          feedback: This is only true in the case where they have the same mass.
+        ans4:
-    params_part1_ans4_value: Each object will experience an impulse, but these impulses will cause equal but opposite changes in the objects' momenta.
+          value: Each object will experience an impulse, but these impulses will cause equal but opposite changes in the objects' momenta.
-    params_part1_ans4_feedback: Great job!
+          feedback: Great job!
 You got it
+        ans5:
-    params_part1_ans5_value: Whichever object started with more momentum will continue to have more momentum.
+          value: Whichever object started with more momentum will continue to have more momentum.
-    params_part1_ans5_feedback: Review the law of conservation of momentum!
+          feedback: Review the law of conservation of momentum!
 ---
-# {{ params_vars_title }}
+# {{ params.vars.title }}

 ## Part 1